-In this guide I provide you with tips and tricks to fixed Internet in Ghent.
+In this guide I provide you with tips and tricks to set up home internet in Ghent.
 I divided this into 6 steps.
-Starting with an outline why Internet in Ghent and Belgium is expensive.
-Next, I provide information about download speed and internet provider for your location before showing tools to compare between internet providers.
+Starting with an outline why having the internet in Ghent and Belgium is expensive.
+Next, I provide information about download speed and internet providers for your location before showing tools to compare between internet providers.
 As a final step I give suggestions for packaged deals and what documents are required to sign the contract.

 2. Know the maximum download speed at your address

-This will help you to not overdesign and pay too much for the contract you are about to get.
-E.g. if only 50 Mbps download bandwidth is possible at your address, there is no need to pay extra for a higher bandwidth than that.
+This will help you not pay too much for the contract you are about to get.
+For example, if only 50 Mbps download bandwidth is possible at your address, there is no need to pay extra for a higher bandwidth than that.
 Typical download bandwidths in Ghent vary between 12 Mbps and 200 Mbps (fibre cable).
-Proximus and Telenet have the ambition to increase this number to 1 Gbps before 2020.
 There is an easy online tool to check which maximum bandwidth is possible at your address.

 3. Check the internet providers available at your address